 I’m taking my child to a pediatric dentist.
 When do we make the change back to a general dental office?

 I like to see kids switch around the age of 10 or so because I like to be a part of the decision-making process of orthodontics.

 What if I need to cancel an appointment?

 Out of respect for the doctor’s time and our other patients’ time, we ask that you make every effort to give us at least 48 hours’ notice, particularly if you have reserved a large block of time for major treatment.
 We are, however, cognizant that it is not always possible, and family or personal emergencies do occur.
 Please leave a message on our message center, or if it is less than 24 hours’ notice, call the doctor’s emergency line, so we are able to give your time to someone who can use it.

 How did you choose dentistry as a career?

 I like medicine, so I’m curious about my patients’ total health, as the mouth is often the indicator of their general health.
 I read a lot of medical/dental type stuff.
 It’s been my privilege to render early diagnoses of and qualified referrals for a number of my patients, intercepting some significant medical conditions.
-In doing my research, I’ve discovered it’s a whole lot easier to stay well, than it is to get well!!
-So you’ll find we stress prevention and personal responsibility a lot in this practice.
-Over the years, I’ve found there is nothing I can do, no service I can perform, no material I can use, no high tech gadget I can employ, that will overcome what a patient will NOT do with diet and home care.
+In doing my research, I’ve discovered it’s a whole lot easier to stay well, than it is to get well, so you’ll find we stress prevention and personal responsibility a lot in this dental office.
+Over the years, I’ve found there is nothing I can do, no service I can perform, no material I can use, no high-tech gadget I can employ, that will overcome what a patient will NOT do with diet and home care.
 On top of that, medicine and dentistry as they are currently practiced are far more attuned to treating illness and disease than reversing or curing it.
 That, unfortunately, is the unhappy truth.